Exploring Academic and Career Interests through Summer Experiences

 How Can You Find a Great Summer Opportunity?

 - Use your networks (friends, family, academic advisors, membership organizations, etc.).
 Valerie attended a conference on health policy where she met one of the speakers and later was able to secure her internship through that contact.
-Most SMDEP participants report they heard about the program from a peer, friend or academic advisor.
+Most SHPEP participants report they heard about the program from a peer, friend or academic advisor.

 - Simplicity is effective.
 Oscar found his summer opportunity through a Google search.